ni/csharp-styleguide/README.md

 ### [C.1.1] ✔️ **DO** Prefix namespace names with a company name to prevent namespaces from different companies from having the same name

+> :information_source: Note: For NI software, use "NationalInstruments" as the company name.
+Not "NI".

 ### [C.1.2] ✔️ **DO** Organize the hierarchy of namespaces around groups of related technologies

 ### [C.1.3] ✔️ **DO** Use PascalCasing and separate namespace components with periods